 Contributed by: Tiffany from Mommy and Me Travels

 Buy Tickets in Advance

-An easy way to save money at Disney is to buy your tickets in advance.
-It’s fun to do things spontaneously, but fun can be expensive.
+An easy way to save money at Disney is to buy your tickets in advance and don’t show up to the theme park and buy tickets there.
 When visiting Disney World, the cost and time savings from a little forethought can be a game-changer.
 Disney raises their prices as frequently as twice a year.
 If you book before the hike, you save money.
-You save time too by avoiding the queue for entrance on the day.
-Also, check out FastPass+.
+Also by buying your tickets ahead of time, you get access to their FastPass+.
 By selecting some rides in advance, you reduce waiting time inside the park.
-This can save you several hours in the day.
+This can save you several hours of the day.
 Now you can be spontaneous in enjoying the fun, rather than standing in lines.

 Contributed from: Ania from The Travelling Twins